PaigeDavidson/CodingProjects/README.md

 # CodingProjects
-A collection of most of my coding projects
+A collection of most of my coding projects from school